munificent/craftinginterpreters/book/superclasses.md

 We pass the superclass, method name, and argument count to our existing `invokeFromClass()` function.
 That function looks up the given method on the given class and attempts to create a call to it with the given arity.
-If a method could not be found, it returns `false` and we bail out of the interpreter.
+If a method could not be found, it returns `false`, and we bail out of the interpreter.
 Otherwise, `invokeFromClass()` pushes a new CallFrame onto the call stack for the method's closure.
 That invalidates the interpreter's cached CallFrame pointer, so we refresh `frame`.